ResearchObject/packaging_data_with_ro-crate/episodes/08-contextual-entities.md

 However, not all licenses have a direct SPDX identifier.

 :::::::::::::::::::::::::::::::::::::::: keypoints
-- "Contextual entities are not considered part of the crate"
+- Contextual entities are not considered part of the crate
-- "Cross-references should be expanded as contextual entities"
+- Cross-references should be expanded as contextual entities
-- "It is recommended to provide a human-readable name for licenses"
+- It is recommended to provide a human-readable name for licenses
 ::::::::::::::::::::::::::::::::::::::::::::::::::